Itszavier/fluid-auth/README.md

 This package is fully open source, and we're excited to see how you can help make it even cooler.

-For information on how to get started, please refer to the [contributing guide](contributing.md).

 Please adhere to our [code of conduct](code-of-conduct.md) while contributing.

 ## Lessons Learned